jkeefe/newmark-design-development/THE_NOTES.md

 _This is the "Class 1" assignment.
 Do it now ... it's due on at high noon before Class 2._

-Remix `newmark-bark` and make it your own.
-Change colors, play with formatting, play with the data.
+Start a new `hello-webpage` project in Glitch and make it your own.
+Change colors, play with formatting, play with the text.
 Get creative!
+Google around for html tips and tricks if you want.
 Post the link to your project in Slack in `#design-dev` so we can all try it.